siyelo/blog/source/_posts/2012-05-11-were-hiring-social-media-marketing-intern.markdown

 ---
 layout: post
 title: "WE’RE HIRING! – SOCIAL MEDIA MARKETING INTERN"
 date: 2012-05-11 14:07:00
 comments: true
 categories:
 author:
+---

----Siyelo is growing fast and we're looking for a bright, hardworking individual to join our team as a Social Media Intern!
+Siyelo is growing fast and we're looking for a bright, hardworking individual to join our team as a Social Media Intern!

 –